Hotel Group: French Quarter Hotel Collection

 Not a single bad thing to be said about the pool.
 I would stay here again just so I could swim in the pool; simply outstanding.

 Continental breakfast was included in the stay and wasn’t that good but a few days after I stayed they started offering hot breakfast, including but not limited to biscuits, eggs, grits, bacon, and sausage.
-Breakfast is served in I guess you could call the pool house just behind our room.
+Breakfast is served in I guess what you could call the pool house just behind our room.

 Just outside of the pool house, between houses one and two, is more seating.